 faces of ancestors surface from the backs of paintings

-they stare at me they answer questions with questions and don’t ask for
+they stare at me they answer questions with questions and don’t ask for answers

-they tell me of a fragment of sky under the foot or
+they tell me of a fragment of sky under the foot or in the empty glass of my felt blindfold stretched across my eyes

 they do not make appointments so as not to meet me they do not read me

-their stopped watches they do not invite me to the banquet of the
+their stopped watches they do not invite me to the banquet of the absentees

-the depth of the scratch, the cracks of memory
+I measure the chest, the cavity, the depth of the scratch, the cracks of memory

 I lay down my crowns of the queen of lost memory